heat200/Pikmin-Swift/README.md

 Pikmin Game in Swift
 Includes 3 targets, one for each of the following: macOS, tvOS, and iOS

-iOS target has the most work behind it macOS has the 2nd most, should be close to the same amount as iOS tvOS should be a reasonable amount behind considering I have no screen for debugging it and I can't work while it's hooked up to the TV
+iOS target has the most work behind it, macOS has the 2nd most, should be close to the same amount as iOS tvOS should be a reasonable amount behind considering I have no screen for debugging it and I can't work while it's hooked up to the TV
 ============================